 4. Leyte

-So close to other tourist destinations like Bohol or Cebu, but, at the same time, so unknown… Huge Leyte is a riddle we are still deciphering.
-Here is a teaser so you can get an idea of what you can discover:
+So close to other tourist destinations like Bohol or Cebu, but, at the same time, so overlooked… Huge Leyte is still something of a mystery to us.
+Here’s a quick teaser so you can get an idea of what you can discover:

-• Four Islands Tour: departing from Inopacan, a drowsy town on the west coast, this is one of the lesser-known island hoppings in the Philippines.
+• Cuatro Islas tour: departing from Inopacan, a sleepy town on the west coast, this is one of the lesser-known island-hopping trips in the Philippines.
 As its name suggests, it will take you to 4 islands with white-sand beaches that will not disappoint.
 The prettiest are Mahaba and Digyo.
 The latter, depending on the time of year you go, boasts a long sandbar.

 • Pintuyan: in our opinion, the best place to swim with whale sharks in the Philippines.
-Not only is it the most respectful, but, selfishly speaking, you will have it to yourself.
-In a small bangka, you will head out in search of the largest fish in the world and, with luck, you will be able to be by its side several times.
+Not only is it the most responsible option, but, selfishly speaking, you will have it to yourself.
+In a small bangka, you will head out in search of the largest fish in the world and, with a bit of luck, you may get to swim alongside them more than once.
 The sighting season runs from November to April.
-Getting to Pintuyan is not easy and there is no showy accommodation, but it is worth it.
+Getting to Pintuyan is not easy and there’s no fancy accommodation, but it is worth it.

-• Padre Burgos: it is a good and comfortable base for going to Pintuyan on a day trip to see the whale shark, but also if you are doing a trip to the Philippines focused on the sea.
-Around Padre Burgos you will find some of the best places for diving in the Philippines, with the night pier dive standing out, where it feels like you have landed on another planet.
+• Padre Burgos: it is a convenient and comfortable base for going to Pintuyan on a day trip to see the whale shark, but also if you’re planning a sea-focused trip around the Philippines.
+Around Padre Burgos you will find some of the best places for diving in the Philippines, with the night pier dive standing out, where it feels as if you’ve landed on another planet.

-• Limasawa: this small island south of Padre Burgos is a place of pilgrimage for Christian Filipinos, since it was here that the first mass in the country was celebrated when the conquistadors arrived.
-Not only that, if you are looking for little-visited corners of the Philippines, Limasawa is one.
+• Limasawa: this small island south of Padre Burgos is an important pilgrimage site for many Filipino Christians, since it was here that the first mass in the country was celebrated when the Spanish arrived.
+Not only that, if you’re looking for little-visited corners of the Philippines, Limasawa is one.
 Although it does not have the best beaches in the Philippines, it is very likely that the ones it has will be deserted.

-• Kalanggaman: although the usual way is to arrive from Malapascua, this beautiful island belongs to the province of Leyte and is also accessible from the port of Palompon.
-It is touristy, but stay overnight and you will know what a deserted paradise is.
+• Kalanggaman: although most people visit from Malapascua, this beautiful island belongs to the province of Leyte and is also accessible from the port of Palompon.
+It is touristy, but stay overnight and you will know what a deserted paradise feels like.

-• Canigao Island: accessible from Matalom in just 5 minutes, this island has lovely beaches and, they say, a population of reef sharks that can be seen while snorkeling (do not worry, they are harmless).
+• Canigao Island: accessible from Matalom in just 5 minutes, this island has lovely beaches and, they say, a population of reef sharks that can be seen while snorkeling (don’t worry, they are harmless).
 Try to visit Monday to Thursday, when hardly anyone goes.

 • Waterfalls: in Leyte there are several interesting waterfalls to explore such as Masaba Falls, Gunhuban Falls, Tumpag Falls or Mahayahay Waterfalls.